We love new questions!

 Yes, the bottle may expand when stored in warmer than room temperature environments.
 This liquid probiotic contains live bacteria that have been involved in a fermentation process and slightly higher temperatures may cause the bottle to expand.
 You may hear a light fizz when opening.
 Store at room temperature out of direct sunlight.

 What about those probiotic drinks in the supermarket, or live yoghurt - don't they simply do the same job?

 The probiotic drinks and live yogurts in the shops contain microbes but generally only from one or two families such as lactobacillus and streptococcus.
 They may also contain sugar and preservatives.
-Of course they are better than fizzy drinks or fat-and-salt-loaded processed food, but it will take a long time and a lot of them to benefit your digestive system.
-Bio-Live contains a wide range of microbes from 13 main families of bacteria, and within that there are many subcultures so it is a more complex and wide-ranging mix.
-It is fermented AND alive, and all this makes it much more effective more quickly.
-Same job maybe, but why wouldn’t you go first class if you could?!
+Of course, they are better than fizzy drinks or processed food, but it will take a long time and a lot of them to benefit your digestive system.
+Bio-Live contains a wide range of microbes from 14 main families of bacteria, and within that there are many subcultures so it is a more complex and wide-ranging mix.
+It is fermented and alive, and all this makes it much more effective.

 Why do natural shampoos create less foam?